PabRod/auto-ghpages-test/README.md

 Github repo: [github.com/jhidding/readme-pages](https://github.com/jhidding/readme-pages)

 ## Pandoc
 Pandoc is the Universal document converter.
-We can use it to convert our README file into HTML.
+We can use it to convert our README file into html.

         docker run pandoc/core pandoc --version